b4ck5p4c3/swynca/DEVELOPMENT.md

 - `src/app` - contains all the UI-related code (pages, components)

 In data layer, you should **never ever** return any entities directly from the database.

-Always define DTO types and manually convert entities to DTOs.
+- Always define DTO types and manually convert entities to DTOs.
-DTO should only contain primitive types or other DTOs.
+- DTO should only contain primitive types or other DTOs.
-Don't use Prisma types.
+- Don't use Prisma types.
 Only exception is ENUMs.

+Catch only errors that:

+- Related to user input
+- Requires special handling (e.g. not found, duplicate, transaction rollback, cleanup, etc)

+Other errors (considered as "internal server errors") should be thrown and handled by the framework and tracing engine.

+If you're handling a such "internal server error" due to specific requirements – don't forget to register it in tracing engine.

+In data layer actions, don't forget to revalidate cache after any changes using `revalidateTag` function.

 Example: